Why Rest Days Are Necessary

 Remember when I said that sleep is when you give your muscles the most rest?
 This is also the time when your body gets to heal itself and rebuild the muscle that you’ve broken down during your workout.
 Your nervous system also gets a chance to reset, along with your bones and tissue.
 When you take active rest days (we’ll talk about in just a second), you give your body a chance to stretch out, be aware that you’re not actually working out, and you prevent extreme soreness when you take active rest.

 So when I speak of active rest days, there are days you workout that you're not putting your body through the stress and strain of an actual workout.
 On days like this, I like to go for a walk, a slow bike ride, have a full stretch day, things like that.
-I created a checklist for you to download to access more options for your rest days.
-But do what you need to do in order to stay flexible and loose for when you get back to your workouts.

 Now, complete rest days (I call them chill rest days), are days of rest where you are completely resting and not activating your muscles and joints.
 This is pretty self-explanatory, but an even simpler way to think about it is to consider when you get very sick.
 There is definitely no benefit in you trying to get up and move around when your body is in recovery/protection mode.